Avafly/Video2Ascii/README.md

 ## Final

+While each frame duration is theoretically computed, rendering introduces minor latency, potentially slowing playback.
+This latency varies across devices.

+Therefore, I updated the latency compensation code.
+The principle behind it is to play 3s of blank frames and compute the latency for each frame to make compensations.
+It effectively eliminated the latency on a Debian, but somehow, there's still a slight delay when running on my M1 Mac.

-Each frame's duration is computed theoretically, yet there's a minor delay beyond the duration when actually rendering each frame.
-The accumulation of these delays can cause the playback to be slightly slower than the actual video, and this delay varies depending on the OS.
-Therefore, I've slightly reduced the value of `SEC_2_MSEC` in [Video2Ascii.hpp](https://github.com/Avafly/Video2Ascii/blob/main/include/Video2Ascii.hpp).
-You can adjust this value to compensate for the delay.
+~~Therefore, I've slightly reduced the value of `SEC_2_MSEC` in [Video2Ascii.hpp](https://github.com/Avafly/Video2Ascii/blob/main/include/Video2Ascii.hpp).
+You can adjust this value to compensate for the delay.~~